 The next day, the party moved on to Richmond for the trial.
 He was tried on the charge of conspiring to make himself emperor of a large part of the Louisiana Purchase land and Texas.
 A jury would later find Burr not guilty.

-In 1938, the Mary Adair Chapter, DAR, placed an inscription on a rough-hewn rock to commemorate one of the most unusual events in the history of the city of Chester, South Carolina.
+In 1938, the Mary Adair Chapter, Daughters of the American Revolution (DAR), placed an inscription on the rough-hewn rock to commemorate one of the most unusual events in the history of the city of Chester, South Carolina.
 The inscription (with an incorrect date) on the rock that sits on the highest hill in downtown Chester reads:

 "In 1806, Aaron Burr, when passing through Chester, a prisoner, dismounted on this rock and appealed in vain to the citizens for help."